 This means that what Netflix have done is create a ‘Cat and Mouse’ game where they try and catch the IP Address, but as soon as they do the VPNs can change them.
 When the Netflix crackdown first started, many people thought Netflix would soon tire of this game when they realized it was one they couldn’t win.
 But Netflix has been persistent and has had an impact on users of quite a few VPNs.

 But not all of them.
-There are still plenty of VPNs out there that can allow you to subscribe to and use Netflix regardless of where in the world you are.
+There are still plenty of VPNs that can allow you to use Netflix regardless of where in the world you are.
 And in this article, we are going to outline our pick of the very best ones.